kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people.markdown

 ## Dependency management

 Dependency management used to be a somewhat contentious subject in the Go ecosystem, with a number of third party solutions attempting to address the gap in this language tooling. [v1.11](https://golang.org/doc/go1.11), however, introduced experimental support for Go modules, and [v1.14](https://golang.org/doc/go1.14) (released this February) standardized them as ready for production use.

+Before we can get into modules, however, we need to briefly discuss packages.
+All Go source files must declare a package in their first line, and every Go file must have at least one `package main` file that declares a `func main()`.
+Other than the file that contains `main`, code must be placed in a directory whose name matches the `package` of files within it.
+As previously mentioned, all uncapitalized members and functions are private, and all capitalized ones are publically visible.

 Modules allow reusable packages to be imported using their URL, as in `import github.com/go-sql-driver/mysql`.
+Interestingly, packages from within a project as well as third party dependencies are imported using _the exact same syntax_.
+Put another way: if a function is public in your code, and your code is accessible, anybody can import and use it!
+This can lead to some weird issues [like this one](https://github.com/github/hub/issues/2517#issuecomment-615531677), in which parts of an application are consumed as a library by other applications.

 Similar to Nuget packages (and unlike Node modules), modules are cached at a user level and not at a repository level.
 Somewhat like a `Nuget.config` file, module dependencies are declared in a `go.mod` file  in the project's root.
 The syntax for this file is as follows:

 ```go
 module github.com/github/go-sample-service